als244/ml_dataflow/README.md

 *The H100 and A100 are each on 2-socket NUMA systems with 8 memory controllers per socket and with speeds of 4800 MT/s and 2933 MT/s respectively.
 Host memory BW refers to local numa node.

-**Host memory capacity refers to local NUMA capacity (which is shared among 4 GPUs).
+**Host memory capacity refers to local NUMA capacity (which is shared among 4 GPUs for H100 machines and 2 for A100s).

 -----